julianlam/feps/fep/ef61/fep-ef61.md

 After retrieving a resource, the client MUST verify its integrity by computing its digest and comparing the result with the value encoded in `digestMultibase` property.

 Resources attached to portable objects using hashlinks can be stored by gateways.
 To retrieve a resource from a gateway, the client MUST make an HTTP GET request to the gateway endpoint at [well-known] location `/.well-known/apgateway`.
-The value of a hashlink URI MUST be appended to the gateway base URL.
+The value of a hashlink URI MUST be appended to the gateway base URI.

 Example of a request: